 Penn State hosts new NSF graduate researchers

-The NSF program supports outstanding graduate students in the science, technology, engineering, and mathematics (STEM) disciplines; those in STEM education and learning research; and those in social and behavioral sciences, who are pursuing research-based master's and doctoral degrees.
+The NSF program supports outstanding graduate students in science, technology, engineering and mathematics (STEM) disciplines; those in STEM education and learning research; and those in social and behavioral sciences, who are pursuing research-based master's and doctoral degrees.

 According to the NSF website, “as the oldest graduate fellowship of its kind, the GRFP has a long history of selecting recipients who achieve high levels of success in their future academic and professional careers.”
 The website states that, “fellows benefit from a three-year annual stipend of $34,000 along with a $12,000 cost of education allowance for tuition and fees (paid to the institution), opportunities for international research and professional development, and the freedom to conduct their own research at any accredited U.S. institution of graduate education they choose.”

 The GRFP annual program solicitation was released in July and is available on the NSF website.
 Applications are accepted via Fastlane, the NSF's official online information and business transaction center.
 Application deadlines begin in late October and vary depending on the field of study.

 NSF-supported fields of study include: chemistry, computer and information science and engineering, engineering, geosciences, life sciences, materials research, mathematical sciences, physics and astronomy, psychology, social sciences (including humanities), and STEM education and learning research.

 The Graduate School’s Office of Graduate Fellowships and Awards Administration, in collaboration with the University Fellowships Office, sponsored an information session on Sept.
 19 for students to learn more about the NSF GRFP from Penn State faculty members who shared their experiences with the program and offered advice on developing stronger applications for submission.